round/TypeSmart-beta/readme.md

 ![screenshot](https://camo.githubusercontent.com/edc65aa854e00ac2021a8bda200bc7b606a6ed14/68747470733a2f2f692e696d6775722e636f6d2f786463686451612e706e67)

-Please provide feedback by filing an issue to [report a a bug](https://github.com/round/TypeSmart-beta/issues/new?labels=bug&template=bug.md) or [suggest a feature](https://github.com/round/TypeSmart-beta/issues/new?labels=feature&template=feature.md).
+Please be sure to provide feedback by filing an issue to [report a a bug](https://github.com/round/TypeSmart-beta/issues/new?labels=bug&template=bug.md) or [suggest a feature](https://github.com/round/TypeSmart-beta/issues/new?labels=feature&template=feature.md).

+## Replacement

 TypeSmart performs the following corrections as you type: